TedHusted/awake/awake.md/awake.md

 Taedong: Unit 42 can produce more units.
 The bottleneck is managing displaced workers.

 Choi sits up.
 “Could we export JuJa machines to China under our existing agreements?
-Perhaps increasing food imports?
-Then, we could offer more workers retirement and increase the time table.”
+Perhaps increasing our food imports in exchange?
+Then, we could offer more workers early retirement and decrease the time table.”

 Ri frowns.
 “The JuJa are a breakthrough for the homeland.
 The Chinese could reverse engineer the technology and make their own.”